cprevost4/CCRB_Software/README.md

  - demo.m: demo file with minimal requirements
  - /demos : contains demo files that produce tables and figures (including ```main.m```
- - /data : contains data for synthetic examples (Section VI.D)

- - /figures : where the tables and figures are saved
+ - /figures : where the figures are saved
  - /images : contains illustrative figures for this ```README.md```
  - /src : contains helpful files to run the demos